Will Having U.S. Citizen Children Prevent Deportation of Undocumented Immigrant?

 Only with luck and a lot of waiting can children who are born in the U.S. help foreign-born parents here illegally to remain.

-The answer is not a simple one, for the reasons laid out below.
+The answers are not simple ones, for the reasons laid out below.

 Parents of U.S. Citizens Cannot Apply for U.S. Lawful Permanent Residence (a Green Card) Until the Child Turns 21